sealneaward/lesson-plan/lessons/strings-and-functions/README.md

 print('Toast type: %s' % (toast))
 ```

 2. Play around with the bread type to see the different responses.
+You can also edit the comparisons as well.